-Ms. Skylar Young is a paralegal at the Federal Practice Group.
-She focuses her practice on immigration where she has experience with Board of Immigration Appeals, and preparation of immigration applications, motions to reopen/reconsider, and circuit court petitions.
+Ms. Skylar Young is a Law Clerk at the Federal Practice Group.
+Her main area of practice is Immigration Law where she has experience with the preparation of immigration applications, motions to reopen/reconsider, and circuit court petitions before the Board of Immigration Appeals.

 Prior to joining FPG, Ms. Young spent two years working as a legal researcher for Sahara Legal Group, a Los Angeles based law firm.
-Ms. Young also served three years as a Judicial Law Clark for the Honorable Thomas W. Gregory at the Ninth Judicial District Court in Minden, Nevada.
+Ms. Young also served as a Judicial Law Clark for three years for the Honorable Thomas W. Gregory at the Ninth Judicial District Court in Minden, Nevada.

 Harnessing her passion for advocacy and strong writing skills, Ms. Young has co-authored three U.S. News & World Report articles related to issues she cares deeply about: the lack of transparency in police departments, the War on Drugs, and economic inequality faced by women of color.